Jets-Vikings in London: Sam Darnold a different QB than when he was a Jet

 Something definitely stood out to Gardner after seeing old film of Darnold.

 “It looked different,” Gardner said.
 “It really does.
-He’s got those guys around him, I’m sure they all made each other better.
-He definitely looked better and different than he was based on the film that I watched when he was a Jet.”
+He’s got those guys around him.
+I’m sure they all made each other better.
+He definitely looked better and different than he was, based on the film that I watched when he was a Jet.”

 Darnold is a far different quarterback than he was in his three seasons with the Jets.
-Their former No. 3 overall pick leads the NFL with 11 touchdown throws and a passer rating of 118.9.
+Their former No. 3 overall pick is tied for the NFL lead with 11 touchdown passes and a passer rating of 118.9.
 He also leads one of the NFL’s most explosive offenses.
-The Vikings (4-0), one of only two unbeaten teams in the NFL, are scoring 29 points per game, the fourth-most points in the league.

 A lot has changed for the Jets since they traded Darnold in 2021, but some things remain the same heading into Sunday morning’s game against Minnesota at Tottenham Hotspur Stadium.
 Their offense continues to be a conundrum and they’re seeking to establish some form of identity.

-“They’ve been working through some kinks and the kinks are coming in those few and far between one-on-one opportunities that they get,” Saleh said.
 “But I know they’re working at it.
 I know it’s going to get closer.
 As we continue to jell and discover our identity, it will get better.”

-The counter to that argument is teams are doing the same with Jefferson, who is arguably the NFL’s top receiver.
+The counter to that argument is that teams are doing the same with Jefferson, arguably the NFL’s top receiver.
 Jefferson has 20 grabs for 358 yards and four touchdowns.
 This is Darnold’s first year with him, so the quarterback and receiver clearly have clicked better and faster.
 Jets cornerback D.J.
 Reed credits Vikings coach and play-caller Kevin O’Connell.

 “O’Connell, in my opinion, is the top guy calling calls right now,” Reed said.
 “He’s just a great offensive coordinator, like he knows how to attack the defense.
 So he’s going to get looks that he wants.”

-The Jets remain a work-in-progress from that standpoint.
+The Jets remain a work in progress from that standpoint.
 They have talented players at all skill positions but have yet to put it together or find any consistency.

-The Jets still had a chance to win at the end — Greg Zuerlein missed a 50-yard field goal — in large part because of Denver’s ineffectiveness.
 Minnesota is far better and a more complete team than Denver.
 The Jets will have trouble competing if they don’t play efficiently and cohesively on offense.

 “I feel like we got a lot to prove,” Wilson said.
 “What’s better than to go up against an undefeated team over here, kind of just let loose and play.”

-Saleh said the first four weeks are “the nothing part of football,” because teams are still figuring out who they are.
+Saleh said the first four weeks are “the nothing part of football” because teams are still figuring out who they are.
 This is the start of a critical juncture.

 After Minnesota, they play the 3-1 Bills and 3-1 Steelers.
 The season could get away from Saleh and the Jets quickly if they’re not sharp.